10thTARDIS/Residential-Life-Housing-2016-Website-Redesign/README.md

 -	If you wish to modify the stylesheet, I recommend you have a basic understanding of how CSS works.
 It’s not difficult, as programming languages go, but it can get complex when you try to do more complicated things.
   -	For example, we could technically code a completely new website using CSS and HTML, and completely overwrite the default UMSL website, but it would be extremely challenging and prone to failure.
   -	An amazingly good resource for getting started in CSS is [W3Schools](http://www.w3schools.com/).
 Other good resources for fixing problems and getting help are [StackOverflow](http://stackoverflow.com/questions/tagged/css) and [/r/CSSHelp](https://www.reddit.com/r/csshelp/).

+If, for some reason, the site-wide styling must be removed, this can be accomplished fairly easily; most of the styling for the site is in the stylesheet, and removal or renaming of that should (mostly) revert the site back to the UMSL defaults.
+Any remaining styling can be removed by navigating through the pages in Cascade, opening HTML view, and removing any code at the top.
+Please be aware that some pages (such as Virtual Tours, About Us, and the site index) heavily rely on styling to function properly.
+Removing the code is not recommended unless you know what you're doing.

+If you have any questions about the above, please contact @10thTARDIS for help.

 ## To-do list
 - [x] Housing and Campus Maps (Button on About Us index)